Ryah/Rosie-Addon-Suite/README.md

 QOL fixes for Rosie Retailers because the site needs improvement and I (used) to use it for work.

+Now just being kept as an archive as I can't legally test this script.
+Will keep it up incase any other stores want to use it.
+All I ask is you keep the credits at the bottom and contact me letting me know.

 # Features
 - 24 -> 12 hour time converter
 - Built-in Payment Calculator with Auto Substitution